akitogo/contentbox-rewrite/readme.txt

 INSTALLATION:
 Copy all files into a new module folder called "rewrites".

-If this module was activated the first time, a new database will be created called "aki_rewrites".
+If this module was activated the first time, a new table will be created called "aki_rewrites".
 If this not happened, check your alter rights of your current orm datasource and restart your application.